-The contribution margin (C.M.) is the amount of revenue in excess of variable costs.
+The contribution margin (CM) is the amount of revenue in excess of variable costs.
 To cover the company’s fixed cost, this portion of the revenue is available.
-And after all fixed costs have been covered, this provides an operating profit.
+After all fixed costs have been covered, this provides an operating profit.

-Hence contribution is a profit measure, although an incomplete one, since fixed costs are not covered.
-However, when the contribution margin is expressed as a ratio or as a percentage of sales, it provides a sound alternative to the profit ratio.
+Hence, CM is a profit measure, albeit an incomplete one.
+This is because fixed costs are not covered.
+However, when CM is expressed as a ratio or as a percentage of sales, it provides a sound alternative to the profit ratio.

 In other words, we can say that:

-- Profit will be there only when the fixed cost(s) is less than the contribution.
+- Profit will only be earned if fixed costs are lower than the contribution.

-- If the contribution is more than the fixed cost(s) the result will be a loss.
+- If the contribution is more than fixed costs, the result will be a loss

-- When the contribution is equal to the fixed cost(s) the point of no profit and no loss is indicated, which is termed as Break-even Point.
+- When the contribution is equal to fixed costs, the point of no profit and no loss is indicated (i.e., the break-even point)

 The following formula can be used to calculate the contribution margin: